usfca-cs490-sp23/admissions-webhook/README.md

 | `-status`      |                       | print out description of webhook pod |

-The wehbook can be tested with three test pods stored in `pkg/cluster/test-pods/` by running:
+The webhook can be tested with three test pods stored in `pkg/cluster/test-pods/` by running:

 `go test ./tests/webhook/ -v`

-The webhook can be audited with
+The cluster can be audited with the `-audit` flag.

-Starting up the K8's dashboard is done with: `go run main.go -dashboard` and then following the steps provided in the terminal.
+Starting up the K8's dashboard is done with: `go run main.go -dashboard`, and then following the steps provided in the terminal.
 NOTE: The dashboard can take up to 30 seconds to generate, so be patient if the page does not load immediately.
 If nothing pops up automatically, try refreshing.

 A full list of functionalities can be seen by running `go run main.go -h`

 ## Configuring Admission Policy

-In order to quickly reconfigure the admission severity level, the `-severity [level]` flag fan be used, and then the `-reconfigure` flag can push the new level to the webhook.
+In order to quickly reconfigure the admission severity level, the `-severity [level]` flag can be used, and then the `-reconfigure` flag can push the new level to the webhook.
 The severity options are as follows:

 - Critical
 - High